-Social Security will be an important benefit of your retirement plans as a typical American, and it will most likely be a huge part of your income.
-Many Americans, however, don’t fully understand how these benefits work and what the program does for you.
-For Americans who go into this process unaware, you could fall into some pretty common financial traps that could permanently reduce your income later on.
+Social Security will be an important benefit for your retirement plans.
+As a typical American, it will likely be the foundation of your income in your golden years.
+Social Security often makes up around 33% of an elderly American’s income.
+However, many Americans do not fully understand how these benefits work and what the program does for you.
+If you go into this process unaware, you could fall into some pretty common financial traps.
+Falling for these traps could permanently reduce your income later on.

-3 Mistakes You Want to Avoid When Becoming a Social Security Recipient
+3 Mistakes You Should Avoid When Applying for Social Security

 - Claiming benefits before you know how they work.
-If you don’t fully understand the factors that could impact your Social Security income, you could most likely make poor decisions when attempting to claim benefits.
-You should fully know how your age, work history, and marital status will affect your benefits during the claim process.
+If you do not understand what could impact your Social Security income, you may make poor decisions when attempting to claim benefits.
+You need to know how your age, work history, and marital status will affect your benefits.
 For example, retiring before full retirement age (FRA) will reduce your monthly income.
-If you work less than 35 years, your benefits will be decreased.
-You could claim benefits based on your spouse’s employment record depending on if you’re married, divorced or widowed.
+Working for less than 35 years will also decrease your benefits.
+Are you married, divorce or widowed?
+You may be able to claim benefits based on your spouse’s employment record.

 - Depending on the Social Security Administration (SSA) to help you understand your benefits.
-The SSA is unfortunately known for giving bad advice to certain people on when and how they should claim their benefits.
-The SSA also has no controls or rules to warn employees if someone would be better off delaying their benefits.
-SSA employees are not trained as financial advisors, so they will not fully understand your situation and can’t give quality financial advice.
+Sometimes the SSA gives bad advice when people ask when and how they should claim their benefits.
+SSA employees have no guidelines to help them determine if someone is better off waiting to claim their benefits.
+They are also not trained as financial advisors, so they will not fully understand your situation.
+This keeps employees of the SSA from giving quality financial advice.

 - Not applying for Social Security Disability during early retirement.
 Health concerns that make it impossible to work may encourage some to retire early.
 However, these individuals may want to consider applying for Social Security Disability instead.
 This option has many benefits.
 For example:

 - You will collect Social Security Disability Insurance (SSDI) instead of your retirement benefits.